 You should not use an ohm meter for the grounding system test when checking the grounding of ground rods, and it is a less than ideal test if the generator is grounded by the frame.

-• Thoughtful Design - Support Data Hold, Large LCD Backlit Screen, Auto Shut-off and Hanging Magnet, and...
+- Thoughtful Design - Support Data Hold, Large LCD Backlit Screen, Auto Shut-off and Kickstand make the process...

-• Ensure Safety - Double ceramic fuse is anti-burn and protects from overloading,and it will be more secure...
+- Ensure Safety - Double ceramic fuse is anti-burn and protects from overloading, and it will be more secure and...

-• Additional Tips - Please take off the cap before using the test leads.
+- Additional Tips - Please take off the cap before using the test leads.
+Check the manual for more usage...

 An ohm meter can tell you if there is an electrical connection, but it cannot tell you if the connection is a solid connection (as required for grounding) or a single strand of wire.
 And you can’t afford to take the risk of a surge of current hitting you because the bonding connection isn’t good enough.